Why your CEO needs media training

 Create media distribution lists

-If you have a Public Relations agency they will use their extensive database to customise a range of Media Distribution Lists for different target audiences.
-Key media markets should include general news media, industry publications and business news across TV, radio, print and online.
+If you have a Public Relations agency, like Adoni Media, they will use their extensive database to customise a range of Media Distribution lists for different target audiences.
+Key media markets should include general news media, industry publications and business news across TV, radio, print, and online.